Albanian mafia: Besa

 The Albanian mafia uses the term besa, meaning "trust", as a name for their "code of honor".
-During the recruitment process a member inducted into the Albanian mafia is required to take an oath.
-The oath is then considered sacred because it is defined as a Besë.
+During the recruitment process, a member inducted into the Albanian mafia is required to take an oath.
+The oath is considered sacred because it is defined as a Besë.
 Besa is extremely important in Albanian culture, and is considered a verbal contract of trust.
 Especially in North Albania, when somebody gives someone their Besë, they have given someone their life and are going to protect someone with their life.

 Organized crime became widespread in Albania during the early 1990s, after the fall of communism.
 Blackmail, intimidation and racketeering became commonplace.
 A 2003 report by the Office of the Special Coordinator of the Stability Pact for South-Eastern Europe remarks that "Albania is the paradise for the illegal trade.
 Neither state nor police present problem for the drug chiefs: you can buy politicians and it is not rare when a leader of the criminal gang works in some state institution".
 Albanian crime groups are often involved in both criminal and political activities in order to influence political developments.
 Albanian Prime Ministers Sali Berisha and Edi Rama have both been linked to organized crime groups in Albania.